jporeilly/Ansible/Labs/01 Install and Configuration/01 Install & Configure/install & configure.md

-## <font color='red'> 1.1 Installation of Ansible </font>
+## <font color='red'> 1.1 Installation & Configeration of Ansible</font>
-Kustomize lets you lets you create an entire Kubernetes application out of individual pieces — without touching the YAML configuration filesfor the individual components.
-For example, you can combine pieces from different sources, keep your customizations — or kustomizations, as the case may be — in source control, and create overlays for specific situations.

-And it is part of Kubernetes 1.14 or later.
-Kustomize enables you to do that by creating a file that ties everything together, or optionally includes “overrides” for individual parameters.
+Ansible is an open source IT Configuration Management, Deployment & Orchestration tool.
+It aims to provide large productivity gains to a wide variety of automation challenges.
+This tool is very simple to use yet powerful enough to automate complex multi-tier IT application environments.

 In this lab we're going to:
-* install minikube
+* install ansible controller
+* configure ansible controller
+* configure ansible node
+* configure PasswordAuthentication
-* check kustomize
+* create SSH-keys
-* deploy nginx app with kubectl
-* deploy app with kustomize

 ---